Elderjs/plugins/packages/markdown/README.md

 Use it to create a blog, or site, just configure and it'll parse your markdown and make it available in your Svelte templates.

+> **IMPORTANT**: Upstream Shiki changed the name of the themes available.
+This means if you are upgrading to 1.3.0 from a version before you may need to update your theme name.

 ## Install

 ```bash